rlouf/mcx/design_notes/mcx_design.md

   and the random variables may need to be transformed depending on their support, but also purely to ease convergence.

-The philosophy behind mcmx is simple:
+The philosophy behind mcx is simple:

 > Probabilistic models are programs.
 Samplers are execution engines.

-Like any programming language, mcmx has a specific syntax (extremely close to that of Python) that allows to express programs, and a "compiler" (note: let me know if there is a better way to call this) that transforms the program into a way that is understandable by the execution engine.
+Like any programming language, mcx has a specific syntax (extremely close to that of Python) that allows to express programs, and a "compiler" (note: let me know if there is a better way to call this) that transforms the program into a way that is understandable by the execution engine.
 This compiler can perform